 It’s hard to imagine living without natural sunlight for months at a time.
 And while the underground inhabitants clearly had everything they needed, wouldn’t simply fleeing to a different region have been preferable?
 Perhaps we’re still missing some significant historical details.

-As more underground cities are discovered and we get a better sense of the subterranean network’s true extent, additional secrets will surely come to light in time.
+As more underground cities are discovered and we get a better sense of the subterranean network’s true extent, additional facts will surely come to light in time.

 At the time of my visit in late 2020, both Derinkuyu and Kaymaklı Underground Cities cost 50 TL to enter, or about $7 USD at the time.
 As the Turkish lira continues to inflate, prices typically go up each year.